Tygs/0bin/README.rst

 * Request throttling.
 It would be inefficient to do it at the app level, and web servers have robust implementations for it.
 * Hash collision prevention: the ratio "probability it happens/consequence seriousness" `is not worth it`_
 * Comments: it was initially planed.
-But comes with a lot of issues so we chose to focus on lower handing fruits.
+But comes with a lot of issues so we chose to focus on lower hanging fruits.

 .. _moderate the pastebin content: http://www.zdnet.com/blog/security/pastebin-to-hunt-for-hacker-pastes-anonymous-cries-censorship/11336